-A few of the very best winter flavours come together in this vegan chocolate, orange, and pomegranate chia pudding parfait.
-This is a totally decadent breakfast – still super healthy! – and chocolate for breakfast is always good, right?
+A few of the very best winter flavours come together in this blended chocolate chia pudding, layered with orange and pomegranate.
+This is a totally decadent-tasting breakfast that’s sweetened only with fruit.

-If you love the health benefits of chia pudding but can’t stand the tapioca-like texture, blending it up is a good solution.
-Blending it up with chocolate is an even better solution, and adding orange and pomegranate make it even more delicious.
-This is the most decadent, healthy breakfast in town.
+If you love the health benefits of chia pudding but can’t stand the tapioca-like texture, blending it is a good solution.
+Mixing with cocoa is an even better solution, and adding orange and pomegranate make it even more delicious.

-I don’t think I need to tell you about the health benefits of chia or raw cacao, you already know it’s healthy.
-If you want to include more raw foods in your diet this is a great option for both dessert and breakfast, and it’s less time consuming than many raw desserts.
-This little nutrient and energy packed breakfast is so good for you and it tastes like Christmas time chocolate oranges in pudding form.
+I don’t think I need to tell you about the benefits of eating chia or raw cacao, you already know both contain lots of nutrients.
+If you want to include more raw foods in your diet – especially good in winter, when so much of our food is cooked – this is a great option for both dessert and breakfast, and it’s less time consuming than many raw desserts.

 Chocolate Orange Chia Parfait